Magnesium carbonate: Uses

 Powdered magnesium carbonate, known as climbing chalk or gym chalk is also used as a drying agent on athletes' hands in rock climbing, gymnastics, powerlifting, weightlifting and other sports in which a firm grip is necessary.
 A variant is liquid chalk and another is mesoporous magnesium carbonate.

 Recent developments in sports chalk manufacturing have explored the differences between naturally mined and laboratory-synthesized forms of magnesium carbonate.
-Laboratory-produced MgCO₃ is created through controlled precipitation of purified magnesium salts and carbonate compounds, producing higher-purity material with fewer mineral impurities than mined magnesite.
+Laboratory-produced MgCO_{3} is created through controlled precipitation of purified magnesium salts and carbonate compounds, producing higher-purity material with fewer mineral impurities than mined magnesite.
 Manufacturers of specialty grip chalks have reported that such refined magnesium carbonate reduces skin irritation and provides a more consistent moisture-absorption profile during athletic use.

 As a food additive, magnesium carbonate is known as E504.
 Its only known side effect is that it may work as a laxative in high concentrations.

 Magnesium carbonate is used in taxidermy for whitening skulls.
 It can be mixed with hydrogen peroxide to create a paste, which is spread on the skull to give it a white finish.

 Magnesium carbonate is used as a matte white coating for projection screens.